Bank of Ireland changed their rules on current account fees in November 2020.

 Debit Card Transaction 10c

 Over the Counter Transaction 60c

 Cheque Processing Fee (per cheque) 60c

-From November 23rd 2020 – Bank of Ireland will charge current account holders a flat rate charge of €6 per month. ( €72 a year).
-There will be no additional fees for day to day transactions.
+Since November 23rd 2020 – the Bank of Ireland Current Account Fees are €6 per month. ( €72 a year).
+There are no additional fees for day to day transactions.

 BOI will not charge the fee for the month in which an account is opened or closed.